cnrrobertson/cnrrobertson.github.io/about.md

 title: About
 permalink: /about/
 ---
 I am a PhD student in Applied Mathematics at the New Jersey Institute of Technology.
-My contact information is included in the footer.
+My contact information can be found below in the footer.